Interplay between topology and interactions in superconducting chains: Introduction

+The Falicov-Kimball (FK) model plays an important role in the study of strongly correlated systems, as heavy fermions and mixed-valence material~\cite{brydon,novo,molecule}.
+The model consists of a conduction band of itinerant electrons interacting with a background of localized electrons.
+In this paper we obtain an exact solution for the one-dimensional spinless FK model with a $p$-wave pairing of the electrons in the conduction band.
+The solution is possible since we can map the many-body problem in a non-interacting system with a site dependent chemical potential~\cite{gotta1,derrida,gotta2,gotta2}.
+Our work allows to explore on firm ground the interplay between electronic correlations and non-trivial topology.
+Since the local moments can randomly occupy the sites in the lattice, we also consider the effect of disorder on the interacting topological system.

 We organize the paper in the following way: In Sec.
-II, we introduce the Hamiltonian, which is a generalization of the standard Kitaev chain~\cite{kitaev}, including a background of localized electrons described by a Falikov-Kimball interaction~\cite{brydon}.
+II, we introduce the Hamiltonian, which is a generalization of the $p$-wave superconducting Kitaev chain~\cite{kitaev}, to include an interaction of the conduction electrons with a background of localized electrons through a Falikov-Kimball Hamiltonian~\cite{brydon}.
 In Sec.
-III, we present the formalism employed in calculating the exact solution of the model.
+III, we present the formalism and the exact solution of the model.
 In Sec.
-IV, we discuss the properties of the standard, spinless, one-dimensional FK model.
-We consider three cases: Homogeneous or uniform, staggered, and disordered configurations of the localized moments.
+IV, we briefly discuss the properties of the pure one-dimensional spinless FK model, since this will be useful to characterize the superconducting phases.
+Sec.
+V treats the general case of a conduction band with a $p$-wave pairing that interacts with localized $f$-electrons.
+We obtain the dispersion relations and density of states of infinite chains.
+For a full characterization of the topological properties we investigate numerically the appearance of Majorana zero modes (MZMs) in finite chains with open boundary conditions, including the case the local moments are randomly distributed.
 In Sec.
-V, we consider the general case, where the conduction band has a p-wave superconducting pairing and interacts with the background of localized $f$-electrons.
-We present results of the density of states for the homogeneous and staggered cases.
-Finally, we study numerically the appearance of Majorana zero modes (MZMs) for the finite chain, including a simulation of the disordered case.
+VI, we study in detail random chains, with different probabilities of occupations of the sites by local moments.
+This allow to examine the effects of disorder in the topological properties.
 Finally, in Sec.
-VI, we give a summary of the results, their physical consequences and new perspectives.
+VII we conclude with a summary of our results and a discussion on new perspectives and extensions of the model.